How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 [Safety checkpoints during filming]

-✅ Always have an adult's hand supporting the baby
+✅ Always have an adult's hand gently supporting the baby

-✅ Room temperature is maintained at around 28 degrees
+✅ The room temperature is maintained at a comfortable 28 degrees.

-✅ Constantly monitor your baby's facial expressions and breathing
+✅ Always lovingly observe your baby's facial expressions and breathing

 ✅ Take a break every 20 minutes